From Server-Based to Client-Based Machine Learning: A Comprehensive Survey: Client-Based Training

-Federated Learning was proposed by researchers from Google in 2015 to implement machine learning that can fully protect private data.
-Its core idea is to solve machine learning problems locally on users' devices and aggregate updates on the server without uploading the original user data, which is very similar to the scheme of mobile distributed machine learning.
+In recent years, attempts at the implementation of client-based training have occurred.
+Federated Learning, as an example, was proposed by researchers from Google in 2015.
+Generally speaking, federated learning means to do machine learning tasks federatedly among a large number of mobile devices with on-device private data protected.
+Its core idea is to train the model locally on user devices and aggregate updates on the server without uploading raw user data, which shares a similar scheme of distributed machine learning.
 From 2016 to 2018, Google published several related articles to complement federated learning's framework.
 In 2019, applications of federated learning appear.
-In this section, the whole process of federated learning's development as well as its contribution is summarized.
-This part of works can be viewed as some attempts on mobile distributed machine learning with privacy preservation as the primary goal.
-They mainly focus on how to design a good communication scheme which requires fewer communication rounds to save resources for mobile devices and how to aggregate so large amounts of data on the server.
-Less attention is paid to the improvement of the final model's performance in federated learning.
+A detailed survey~\cite{2019arXiv191204977K} about federated learning is given in December, 2019.
+Federated learning can be viewed as an attempt at client-based training with privacy preservation as the primary goal.
+Existing federated learning work mainly focuses on studying how to improve the final model's performance and how to design an efficient communication scheme.
+In this section, problems and current advances in federated learning are introduced and discussed.